fbpx

 Cognitive changes commonly fall into a few broad categories:

-• Executive functioning/general intellectual abilities: Decreased reasoning ability, impaired judgment, inability to connect cause and effect.
+• Executive functioning: Decreased reasoning ability, impaired judgment, inability to connect cause and effect, difficulty planning and organizing.

 The tumor’s location, size, and growth rate can have a lot to do with how a person thinks and acts.
 Cognitive changes often depend on the area of the brain affected by the tumor.